wa0x6e/Cake-Resque/README.md

 			$this->Friend->findNewFriends($this->args[0], $this->args[1]);
 		}
 	}

+Put the Shell class in `app/Console/Command`, or if you're using a plugin shell, in `YourPlugin/Console/Command`.
+All Shell class must extends `AppShell` in order to be visible by Resque.

 **You have to restart the workers when you make any changes to your jobs classes**

 Using the shell is not hard, and if you're not familiar with it, read the [official documentation](http://book.cakephp.org/2.0/en/console-and-shells.html).
 If you read until here, I assume that you have more than basic knowledge about cakePHP.
 You must have a pretty big application to seek delayed jobs :)

+##Changelog

+###**v.0.6** [2012-03-14]

+* Removed jobs command
+* Added CakePHP plugin syntax (*Plugin.Model*) when referencing classname: job classes doesn't have to be located in `app/Console/Command ` anymore, you can leave them in `PluginName/Console/Command`, as long as you extends the `AppShell` class, that contains a `perform` method
+* Updated php-resque to latest version
+* Added Redisent support: php-resque fallback to Redisent if phpRedis is not installed
+* Enabled namespace for all resque keys in redis
+* Changed cli `enqueue` command to accept the same arguments as the php one

+###**v.0.5** [2012-02-19]

+* `restart` now restore all workers with their options

 ##Credits